 On May 4, the victims of the Second World War (and officially all later wars) are commemorated throughout the Netherlands.

 May 5 is Liberation Day: on May 5 1945, the German Nazi regime capitulated, and Holland was officially liberated.

 The main national ceremony for the May 4 commemoration takes place on Dam Square.

-The ceremony on Dam Square starts at 7.25pm and is accessible for everyone.
+The ceremony on Dam Square starts at 7.25pm and is accessible for everyone (free).
 A few minutes before 8pm, King Willem-Alexander and Queen Máxima will lay a wreath of flowers at the National Monument on Dam Square.

 It is normally very busy at this time on Dam Square, but there are large outdoor tv screens so that you can follow what is going on.

 At 8pm there is a (nation-wide) two minutes' silence to commemorate the victims of World War II.
 Traditionally, the silence is also observed in bars and pubs, where the music stops for 2 minutes (but this is not observed everywhere).
-Traffic (and public transport) is supposed to come to a standstill.
+Traffic (and public transport) is supposed to come to a standstill for 2 minutes.

 The entire ceremony is also broadcast live on national tv.

 May 5, Liberation Day

 One of the main events of that day is the free open-air concert on the river Amstel, near the Carré Theater, a few minutes walk from the City Hall along the Amstel.
 This concert is the traditional end of all festivities.